lukestynes/scrt-great-walk-nfts/docs/setup.md

 ### 3. Upload the Contract
 You can deploy the contract to the Secret Network using the included pulsar-scripts.
 Navigate to the `pulsar-scripts` directory and run the following:

 Make sure you create a `.env` file first, in here you need to put your keplr wallet mnemonic.
+This `.env` file should be in `pulsar-script/.env`.

 ```bash
 MNEMONIC="<Your Keplr Wallet Mnemonic>"